Brikaa/cpl-js-generic-research/report.md

 ## Why it works

 Functions are considered objects with a special characteristic of being callable.
-They can be assignment to variables, passed as arguments to other functions and returned from other functions.
+They can be assigned to variables, passed as arguments to other functions and returned from other functions.
 This helps us form function abstractions that can be specialized by different concrete functions at different points in time.

 ## How it is done

-Following are three different ways to pass a function to the map function.
+Following are three different ways to pass a function we defined to the built-in map function.
-These examples return an array with all elements incremented by two.
+These examples return an array with all elements incremented by two:

 ### Defining a function and using its name